ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Plan to plan: at the end of each day, spend 10 minutes evaluating how well you met your goals, and then plan for the next day
 - Don’t let urgent crowd out the important
 - Carve out time to focus, focus, focus
-- Defer commitment: say “let me think about it and get back to you”;
+- Defer commitment: say "let me think about it and get back to you";
   - NTS: I think I over commit sometimes
-  - begin with “no”, if pressed, easier to say yes later.
+  - begin with "no", if pressed, easier to say yes later.
 - Find time to check-in with yourself.
 Maybe daily or weekly?
 How are you doing?
 How are you feeling?
 - Recognize when to quit
 - Build your advice and counsel network